eshaan-mehta/RemoveTube/tests/README.md

 ./validate-extension.sh
 ```

-### Test API Key
+### Test Browser-Based AI
-Open `test-api-key.html` in a browser to test Hugging Face API connectivity.
+Open `browser-ai-test.html` in a browser to test the new AI classification system.

 ## 📋 Test Files Description